Five-Minute Raspberry Jam for Winter

 5. Step 5:

-Put raspberries with well-separated juice on a small heat.
-Let the sugar completely dissolve, gently stirring with a wooden or plastic large spoon, lifting the sugar from the bottom.
+Once the raspberries have released plenty of juice, set them over low heat.
+Let the sugar dissolve completely, stirring gently with a large wooden or plastic spoon and lifting the sugar up from the bottom.

 6. Step 6:

-Then increase the heat to medium and let it boil.
-At the stage of boiling and cooking, it is better not to leave the jam unattended, otherwise the resulting foam can "escape".
-At a low boil, cook for 4-5 minutes.
-When it boils intensely, "cap", mix gently without removing the foam.
-It is not necessary to boil longer.
+Then raise the heat to medium and bring it to a boil.
+During the boiling and cooking stage, it's best not to leave the jam unattended, or the rising foam can boil over.
+At a gentle boil, cook for 4–5 minutes.
+When it boils up vigorously into a foamy cap, stir gently without removing the foam.
+There's no need to boil it longer.

 7. Step 7:

-After 5 minutes, remove from the stove, gently shaking the basin, drive the foam into the center and remove all in 3 to 4 steps.
+After 5 minutes, take it off the stove, gently swirl the pan to gather the foam toward the center, and skim it all off in 3 or 4 passes.

 8. Step 8: